 Despite the almost unimaginable distance from its star, this dwarf planet still orbits our Sun.
 It is placed on the outskirts of our Solar system and from such a large distance the Sun is nothing more than a tiny spot on the horizon.

-Tell us what you think about Ron Miller’s work and what you imagine the Sun looks like from all the planets of our solar system.
-If you liked Ron’s work, follow this link and discover more of his illustrations and books.
+Tell us what you think about the video above and Ron Miller’s work and what you imagine the Sun looks like from all the planets of our solar system.

 - History of Civilization and Climate Change: What We Can Learn from the Past - August 28, 2016